aogriffiths/relay/relay-specification.md

 #### Relay Specification (Normative)
 <!-- Long Spec END -->

+1. Observe to the Publisher / Hub Similarities as explained in [3.
+High-level Protocol Flow](#3.).
+Effectively this means this section of the specification needs to be implemented twice, once for the scenario where a Subscriber subscribes to a Hub and once for the scenario where a Hub subscribes to a Publisher.
+(By doing this the Hub to Hub and Subscriber direct to Publisher scenarios will also be possible.)

-1. Adhere to section 5.
+2. Adhere to section 5.
 "Subscribing and Unsubscribing" in the PuSH 0.4 specification.
-See also all sub sections of section 5 in both this and the PuSH 0.4 specification.

 <!-- Long Spec START -->
 <!--